 If your leopard gecko isn’t eating, check this video out.

-Since they are indoors pet, provide them with the supplements they need.
+Since they are indoor pets, provide them with the supplements they need.
 Never pour the supplement into their drinking water as this can cause the leopard gecko to absorb too much calcium.

 Dust the insects with the supplement right before feeding them to the gecko.
 Similarly, you have to gut load the insects and the worms as already explained.
-This ensures they get the required amount of nutrients.
-We would love to hear your comments.
+Maintaining the right size and variety of insects in your leopard gecko’s enclosure is the best way to ensure they’re getting a proper diet.

 More Leopard Gecko Stuff